OhioMathTeacher/docminer/legal/README.md

 # Legal Documents

-This directory contains all license files and legal documentation for Research Buddy.
+This directory contains all license files and legal documentation for DocMiner.

 ## Files: